-Much is still not understood about Tintagel, particularly the precise nature and extent of the Dark Age occupation, and the reason why that phase ended.
+Much is still not understood about Tintagel, particularly the precise nature and extent of the occupation between the 5th and 7th centuries, and the reason why that phase ended.

 - Although Tintagel was evidently of great economic significance between about AD 450 and AD 650, it is not clear whether it was a primary trading centre or whether the goods were traded elsewhere and brought here for use.
 At present the choice lies mainly between a trading centre and a site of high prestige, perhaps seasonally occupied by the local ruler.

 - Its defensive qualities, the possibility of ritual use, perhaps for royal inaugurations, and the contemporary Irish immigration in the same area of Cornwall are additional factors to be considered.
 Several roles could be compatible with one another.
 It is not clear whether further archaeological investigation could help to answer these questions.

 - Further work on other relevant sites of this period, such as Bantham in south Devon, may also clarify the special role of Tintagel in Mediterranean trade.

 - On the mainland the banks lying inland from the great ditch, towards the church, seem not to have received much attention; it would be interesting to know their date and nature.
 Their shape does not obviously suggest that they formed outer ramparts parallel to the great ditch.

 - The excavations in the churchyard were necessarily of limited extent.
 If it were possible to carry out further investigation there, both inside and outside the churchyard wall, it might enhance our understanding of the whole area.

 - Historically there may be scope for further documentary work on the use made of the castle and of its context within the manor of Bossiney (later called Tintagel) in the 13th to 15th centuries.

 1. Ian CG Burrow, ‘Tintagel – some problems’, Scottish Archaeological Forum, 5 (1974), 99–103.